ayantik2006/CommitList-A-todo-list-project/README.md

 ## 🧐 About

 CommitList is designed to help users stay organized and productive.
-With **secure authentication** using JWT and bcrypt, and **email verification** powered by Nodemailer, every user gets a private space to manage their tasks efficiently.
+With **secure authentication** using JWT and bcrypt, and **email verification** powered by SendGrid, every user gets a private space to manage their tasks efficiently.

 ---